HIPPO: Enhancing the Table Understanding Capability of LLMs through Hybrid-Modal Preference Optimization: Methodology

 \subsection{Table Understanding Using Image-Based and Text-Based Representations}

-Given a table $T$ and a question $Q$, we prompt the MLLM to generate response $y$ to answer the question based on the information provided in the table.

-To effectively capture both the textual semantics and the visual structural semantics of the table $T$, we utilize a combination of text-based and image-based table representations as inputs to the MLLM ($\mathcal{M}$), such as MiniCPM-V~\cite{yao2024minicpm}.
-The response $y$, which answers the question, is then generated as follows:
+Given a table $T$ and a question $Q$, we prompt the MLLM to generate a response $y$ to answer the question $Q$ based on the table $T$.
+To capture both the textual semantics and the visual semantics of the table $T$, we utilize a combination of text-based and image-based table representations as inputs to the MLLM ($\mathcal{M}$), such as MiniCPM-V~\cite{yao2024minicpm}.
+The response $y$ is generated as follows:

-where $\text{Instruct}_\mathcal{Z}$ represents the instruction specifically designed for table understanding tasks $\mathcal{Z}$, including table question answering and table fact verification tasks.
-Next, we detail the process of constructing both text-based representation $L(T)$ and image-based table representation $V(T)$ .
+where $\text{Instruct}_\mathcal{Z}$ represents the instruction designed for table understanding tasks $\mathcal{Z}$, including table question answering and table fact verification.
+Next, we detail the construction of the text-based representation $L(T)$ and the image-based representation $V(T)$.

-\textbf{Text-Based Table Representation.} To conduct text-based table representations for MLLMs, existing methods typically verbalize a table into its textual form, denoted as $L(T)$.
+\textbf{Text-Based Table Representation.} To construct text-based table representations for MLLMs, existing methods typically linearize a table into its textual form, denoted as $L(T)$.

-These methods employ various data formats to convert tables into text sequences, such as Markdown, Dict, List, Pandas, and Database formats, before feeding the text-based representations into LLMs~\cite{zhang2024flextaf}.
+These methods utilize various data formats to convert tables into text sequences, such as Markdown, Dict, List, Pandas, and Database formats, before feeding the text-based representations into LLMs~\cite{zhang2024flextaf}.
 Existing works show that different table input formats will lead to different results~\cite{wang2024chainoftable,zhang2024flextaf}.
-For constructing the text-based representation $L(T)$ of a given table $T$, we adopt Markdown, one of the most widely used data formats for tables.
-However, text-based table representations often encounter difficulties in fully capturing the layout semantics of tables.
-Thus some approaches incorporate additional cell location information, such as the number of rows and columns~\cite{liu2021tapex}.
+To construct $L(T)$ for a given table $T$, we adopt Markdown, one of the most widely used data formats for tables.
+However, text-based representations often struggle to fully capture table layout semantics.
+Thus, some approaches incorporate additional cell location information, such as the number of rows and columns~\cite{liu2021tapex}.

-\textbf{Image-Based Table Representation.} In contrast to the table conversion process required for text-based representations, image-based methods directly represent a table using its screenshot, denoted as $V(T)$~\cite{ZhengFSS0J024}.
+\textbf{Image-Based Table Representation.} In contrast, image-based methods directly represent a table using its screenshot, denoted as $V(T)$~\cite{zheng2024multimodal}.